 - Use sticky notes to add the date to any photo or important piece of paper so you remember when it happened, but don't ruin the item.

 A Family's Year in Review

-Family yearbooks make great baby shower or graduation gifts and are nice to have at home to share throughout the years.
-Consider your yearbook an upgraded family photo album that highlights everything you accomplished and experienced in one year.
+Family yearbooks make great baby shower, wedding or graduation gifts, and they are nice to have at home to share throughout the years.
+Consider your yearbook an upgraded family photo album that highlights everything you accomplished and experienced in one year together.